Skip to content

 Our Story

-about the Cateran Ecomuseum
+About the Cateran Ecomuseum

-Caulfeild Military Bridge, Glenshee, photo Clare Cooper
+Caulfeild Military Bridge, Glenshee, photo by Clare Cooper

 The Cateran Ecomuseum is a museum without walls, all its sites are outside.
 Situated on the 500-million-year-old Highland Boundary Fault – the great geological feature that divides the Scottish Highlands from the Lowlands – the area’s human history stretches back through millennia with sites identified from Neolithic times.